Cleveland

 80s Booze Cruise on the Nautica Queen

-We also have an aquarium... but that I'm going to emphatically discourage you from visiting.
+We also have an aquarium... but that I'm going to discourage you from visiting.
 It's almost double the cost of the zoo with barely a tenth of the animals.
 I like the shark tunnel and petting the manta rays, but you'll be done in an hour.
 It's a rip off.

 I did, however, visit Windows on the River (the location of the aquarium) for a New Year's Eve, and in this case, it would be worth it as it's included in the admission price, along with multiple party rooms, dance floors, open bars, and food buffets.
+Also, there is yet another beer fest I'd like to recommend - Winter Warmer at Windows every March.

 Day Trips